Asked & Answered

 - language test scores (if applicable).

-No. We accept applications on a rolling basis, which means that there is no strict application deadline.
-Loyola’s International LLM program is designed to be small (15-20 students) to allow our international staff to provide you with individualized academic and career counseling throughout the course of your study and beyond.
+No, we accept applications on a rolling basis, which means that there is no strict application deadline.
+Loyola’s International LLM program is designed to be small (under 30 students) to allow our international staff to provide you with individualized academic and career counseling throughout the course of your study and beyond.
 We will stop admitting students when the program if full.
 Therefore, students who apply early increase their admissions chances.

 Most international applicants are required to submit a current official score from the Test of English as a Foreign Language Exam (TOEFL) or International English Testing System (IELTS).
 Only native speakers of English are exempt.
 Applicants whose university education primarily was conducted in English may be exempt and may request a waiver.
-More detailed explanations are here.
+You will find more detailed explanations here.

 If you find that you would qualify for an exemption, please submit a statement detailing your language background.
 Individual language assessments conducted in person or by telephone may be required at the Law School's discretion.